 Going on safari is an incredible experience, so it makes perfect sense to enjoy it with the people closest to you.
 A safari might not be the first trip that springs to mind when thinking of a traditional family holiday, but as safaris continue to evolve, the family safari is becoming ever more popular.

-Of course everyone’s family is different; parents, children, grandparents, aunties, teenagers, grown up children, cousins, fiancé’s, throw some friends in there, no you can’t bring the dog.
-Multi-generations, best friends families, or just groups of totally unrelated friends.
-The only buy in its that everyone is excited to go on a safari.
-From there it’s important to recognise that everyone’s expectations will be different.
+Of course, everyone’s family is different; parents, children, grandparents, aunties, teenagers, grown up children, cousins, fiancés, throw some friends in there for good measure.
+Multi-generations, best friend families, or just groups of totally unrelated friends.
+Everyone will be excited to go on safari, but it’s also important to recognise that everyone’s needs and expectations will be different.

-Another thing that grown ups ponder is whether children are old enough to appreciate something like a safari.
+Another thing that grown-ups ponder is whether children are old enough to appreciate something like a luxury family safari.
 Parents are of course best positioned to know this, but in my humble opinion I also think that children are a lot more perceptive and appreciative than we sometimes think.

 Yes, people go on safari pregnant.
 In this case and for small children, malaria needs to be taken very seriously and we strongly recommend talking to your family doctor, and us, about the risks involved.

 More senior folks will share similar concerns when it comes to comfort and safety.
 The way the safari is designed is really important.
 No one wants to spend hours and hours in a hot dusty vehicle on a bumpy road.
 Least of all if you have frustrated children or a sore back.
 This applies to game drives, which should be kept short and sweet, but also travelling between destinations, which should be kept to a minimum.
 The effects of the African sun, sunburn, heatstroke, dehydration, are particularly pertinent for our younger and older folks.

 Private Luxury Safaris